Boui-Real/EZAdmin/README.md

 A roblox exploit admin which is based on roblox console, to open say in chat:

 # /e admin
-Say this in the chat to open admin
+That's default chat message to open admin

 # How to add your custom modules?